Žagar (surname)

-Žagar is a Slovene and Croatian surname, an occupational surname, it is a Slavicized version of German Säger meaning sawyer.
+Žagar is a Slovenian and Croatian surname.
+It is an occupational surname, a Slavicized version of German word Säger meaning sawyer.
 It is the 24th most popular surname in Slovenia, and is borne by 2,805 individuals.
 In Croatia, it is borne by 1,619 individuals, and it is traditionally found in Gorski Kotar and Međimurje, and was first mentioned in 1570 in Čabar, where it is also one of the most numerous surnames today.
 Ethnographically, it is autochthonously Carniolan.

-It may refer to:
+Notable people with the name include: